 The individual study plan shall specify the courses to be included in the doctoral student's education.
 The goal attainment is examined according to the examination procedure specified in the course syllabus.
 Credits may be transferred in accordance with the local guidelines in the Admissions procedure for doctoral (third-cycle) studies.

-Courses, as specified in the three categories below, may be part of a Degree of Licentiate or of Doctor in Robotics and Artificial Intelligence.
+Courses in the categories listed below shall be included in the study plan.
+The distribution between the different categories may vary depending on the background of the doctoral student and is determined by the supervisors and the doctoral student together.
+However, a minimum of 25 credits in Geosciences with focus on Geochemistry is required for a Degree of Doctor, and 15 credits for a Degree of Licentiate.